ThunderAnimal/hc-sdk-js/docs/sdk.md

 - title: string
 - author: Author
 - additionalIds: Object containing a mapping between clientId and a documentId provided by the client
+- annotations: Array of strings to tag the document with, you can later search for documents based on them
 - id: string, created by platform on upload, do not change

 #### Author